Venezuela calls Trump's warning of possible military action a 'crazy act'

 Venezuelan Information Minister Ernesto Villegas tweeted Friday evening that Venezuela's diplomatic body has been summoned to the Foreign Relations Ministry on Saturday, where they are expected to issue a statement in response to the "imperial threat" to their country.

-This statement will be the official response from Maduro's government to Trump's comments .
+This statement will be the official response from Maduro's government to Trump's comments.

 Villegas tweeted earlier Friday: "Trump's threats unite all Venezuelan's to reject the interference and defend their country."